Stay safe when shopping online

 If you know the web address of the company, remember to type it in correctly or use a well-known search engine such as Google or Bing to search for the company and use their results.

-‘Links to websites through emails, texts or social media can be risky,’ says Helen, ‘so it’s best to just avoid them to be on the safe side, especially at this time of year when you are likely to be inundated with emails promoting special offers.’
+‘Links to websites through emails, texts or social media can be risky,’ says Helen, ‘so it’s best to just avoid them to be on the safe side, especially if you are inundated with emails promoting special offers.’

 2 Look for https and a padlock icon